Dunmurry: Politics

-Features
+Amenities

-Backed by the Colin Mountain, with its Colin Glen, Dunmurry is flanked by the River Lagan which, although canalised, still retains the atmosphere of a quiet rural waterway.
-All around Dunmurry's housing estates are open landscapes which include the golf course, the Antrim Hills, Moss Side and the Lagan Valley.
+Backed by the Colin Mountain, with its Colin Glen, Dunmurry is flanked by the River Lagan which is now canalised.
+Surrounding Dunmurry's housing estates are open landscapes which include a golf course, the Antrim Hills, Moss Side and the Lagan Valley.
 There are also extensive playing fields in and around Dunmurry.

-Dunmurry has its own golf club, originally located in Upper Dunmurry Lane.
-The course was designed and laid by G.S.
-Dunn of Newcastle, County Down, in 1805.
-The course was extended to 14 holes in 1973 and then to 18 holes in 1977.
-After road improvements were carried out in the area, the club moved to a new course in Dunmurry Lane, approximately 1 mile away from the previous course.
-The original course is now a 9-hole course and is home to the Colin Valley Golf Club.

-Dunmurry is also the home of Dunmurry Cricket Club who play in the Northern Cricket Union.
-Dunmurry C.C was formed in the 1940s and has had varied success in the N.C.U.
-Its most important achievement was the winning of three Junior Cups which is represented in the club badge by three stars and the arch in the badge represents one of the many bridges in Dunmurry.

-Dunmurry Primary School has served the local community since opening its doors in 1930.
-It was inspected by the Education and Training Inspectorate in November 2011 and was rated 'outstanding' - the highest rating attainable.
-The school also has a Nursery Unit which opened its doors in September 2004.
-More recent additions to the school include an environmental garden, raised bed planting area and wildlife pond.
-It also provides a breakfast club from 8 am and after school care.
+Dunmurry Primary School opened in 1930.
+In an inspection by the Education and Training Inspectorate in November 2011, it was rated 'outstanding' - the highest rating attainable.
+The school also has a nursery unit which opened in September 2004.

-Dunmurry was home to Dunmurry High School (established in 1968 to teach the children's age range - 11 to 16) which closed in 2011, Rathmore Grammar School (consisting of over 1000 pupils and has topped the league tables several times for Best A Level Results), and the Belfast Bible College, one of five Queen's University constituent colleges recognised to teach undergraduate and postgraduate (certificate, diploma and part-time) courses in Theology.
-The Belfast Bible College does not belong to any single denomination but is a community drawn from 20 different denominations and over 30 different countries.
-There are currently about 120 full-time students, one third of whom are following degree pathways.
+Dunmurry was home to Dunmurry High School (established in 1968 to teach the children's age range - 11 to 16) which closed in 2011.
+Other schools in the area include Rathmore Grammar School and the Belfast Bible College.
+The latter is one of five Queen's University constituent colleges recognised to teach undergraduate and postgraduate (certificate, diploma and part-time) courses in Theology.

 Dunmurry was the location of the DeLorean Motor Company factory where the DeLorean sports car was manufactured from 1981 until 1982.
 About 9,000 DeLoreans were made before production ended in 1982, and as of 2006, 6,500 are estimated to still exist.
-The DeLorean was famously featured in the Back to the Future movie trilogy.